devanshu3/FACIAL_RECOGNITION/README.md

 ## Face_recognition_based_attendance_system

   A python GUI integrated attendance system using face recognition to take attendance.
   In this python project, I have made an attendance system which takes attendance by using face recognition technique.
 I have also intergrated it with GUI for ease of access, tkinter is the supported format for the same.

 ## TECHNOLOGY USED:
   1) Python
   2) OpenCV, (cv2.face.LBPHFaceRecognizer_create())
   3) CSV

 ## FEATURES:
   1) Easy to use with interactive GUI support.
   2) Password protection for new person registration.
   3) Creates/Updates CSV file for deatils of students on registration.
   4) Creates a new CSV file everyday for attendance and marks attendance with proper date and time.
   5) Displays live attendance updates for the day on the main screen in tabular format with Id, name, date and time.

 ## Working
-If you don't have required laibreries then firat you need to install that.

   OpenCV
   >pip install OpenCV-python

   Numpy
   >pip install numpy

   Pandas
   >pip install pandas

   Os
   >pip install os

   Tkinter
   >pip install tkinter

 Now to run this project you need 'haarcascade_frontalface_default.xml' along with this python file which contains the haar cascade features of a face.